alecssans/EDR-Attack-and-Defense/README.md

-# EDR-Attack-and-Defense
-Home lab for cyber attack/defense practice using Sliver (C2), LimaCharlie (SIEM), and VMs to simulate threats, detection, and response.
 # Project
 This lab simulates real-world cyber attacks and endpoint detection/response.
 Following Eric Capuano's guide, I’ll use VMs to replicate threat and victim machines.
 The attacker machine will run Sliver (C2 framework) to target a Windows endpoint protected by LimaCharlie (EDR).